algolia/color-extractor/README.md

 # Color Extractor

-This project is both a library and a CLI tool to help tag images destined to be searched afterwards.
+This project is both a library and a CLI tool to help tag images meant to be searched afterwards.
 Most of the preprocessing steps assume that the images are related to e-commerce, meaning that the objects targeted by the algorithms are supposed to be mostly centered and with a fairly simple background